 Are dental x-rays safe?

-While dental x-rays requires exposure to radiation like your chest x-rays (and any other type of x-rays for that matter), the dose is so low and thus deemed safe even for children.
+While dental x-rays require exposure to radiation like.
+Your chest x-rays (and any other type of x-rays for that matter), the dose is so low and thus deemed safe even for children.

 If digital x-rays are used, the dose is even lower and therefore much safer.